gbrueckl/Databricks.API.PowerShell/README.md

 - Azure Active Directory (AAD) Username/Password (Azure only!)
 - Azure Active Directory (AAD) Service Principal (Azure only!)

+In additiont to those, the DatabricksPS module also integrates with other tools to derive the configuration and authentication.
+Currently these tools include:
+- Azure DevOps Service Connections
+- Databricks CLI

 ## Personal Access Token
 This is the most straight forward authentication and works for both, Azure and AWS.
 The official documentation can be found [here (Azure)](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/authentication) or [here (AWS)](https://docs.databricks.com/dev-tools/api/latest/authentication.html) and is also persisted in this repository [here](https://github.com/gbrueckl/Databricks.API.PowerShell/blob/master/Docs/Authentication%20using%20Azure%20Databricks%20personal%20access%20tokens.pdf).